andreakb/parallel-lines-workshop/tools/basic-command-line-commands.md

 # Basic Command Line Commands
 This is an overview of some basic commands you can use in the Linux, OS X (on mac) or cygwin terminal.
 Of course, there is a lot more information than what is written below.
 Some people have written up in depth tutorials for, say grep!
+You can learn more about all of these by typing `man <command>` into your shell.
+This opens up a tool's man page, or manual.
+Man pages are **ESSENTIAL**.
+They tell you everything you need to know about a tool's purpose, how to run the tool, and the different options you can use.
+Alway read the man page.
+With all these tools, you are giving your computer specific instructions about what to do, which can feel quite powerful!
+Remember: when using these commands, your computer is only doing what you tell it to do.

-You can learn more about all of these, and learn different options by typing `man <command>` into your shell.
-When using these commands on your own, don't put `<>` around your input.
+Also, when using these commands on your own, don't put `<>` around your input.

 ### **pwd** - prints the full name name of the current directory
 usage: `pwd`